laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Labels are identifiers that mark locations in the light program that can be jumped to with the ``goto`` statement.

 Labels must appear on their own line.
-They do not perform any activity nor do they consume memory.
+They do not perform any activity, nor do they consume memory.
 Labels comprise of an identifier followed by a ``:``.

 Example: